killswitchp/Disabling-Drones-Disruption-and-Forensic-Data-Analysis/README.md

 # Disabling-Drones-Disruption-and-Forensic-Data-Analysis

-This repository contains scripts developed to control the Parrot AR Drone 2.0 using NodeJS and to perform automated Wi-Fi deauthentication attacks for drone disruption.
+This repository contains my research and scripts developed to control the Parrot AR Drone 2.0 using NodeJS and to perform automated Wi-Fi deauthentication attacks for drone disruption.
 The repository is part of a study focused on analyzing and documenting the forensic evidence left behind by such attacks.

 ## Contents